 Even consumers who cycle routine charges across accounts to keep them active may have to contend with new annual fees.
 Credit card issuers faced criticism in late 2009 for mailing annual fee notices in envelopes that resembled junk mail.
 Consumers who missed these messages might be surprised to find an annual fee pop up on a card.
 Cardholders who read their notices have less than 45 days to close the account and avoid paying those service charges.

-**Best credit card with no annual fee: Blue Cash Everyday℠ Card from American Express offers no annual fee cards.
+**Best credit card with no annual fee: Blue Cash Everyday® Card from American Express offers a no annual fee card.
+Terms and restrictions apply.

 As always, credit card issuers can change offers and adjust terms at any time.
 However, the Credit CARD Act prohibits companies from making changes to existing accounts without sufficient notice.
 Consumers who use the CardRatings.com database to check new credit card offers for all of these six trends can still find good deals.